Ayy, you dirty scalawags. Yer ghostly pirate ship has nearly run aground!

 And the pirate was the greeter on the porch itself.
 He was very easy to seat on the barrel and he looks majestic under his pirate flag.

-He guards the hidden treasure.
+The pirate skeleton guards his hidden treasure.

 The treasure chest is usually in my living room and is actually full of blankets.
 I added the black gossamer fabric to hide the blankets and threw in pirate coins and tons of necklaces to make it look like a treasure.